czue/pegasus-docs/deployment/fly.md

 ### Deploying

 You are now ready to deploy your app.
+You can do this by running:

 ```shell
 $ fly deploy
 ```

+In a few minutes your app should be live!
 **After deploying, review the [production checklist](/deployment/production-checklist.md) for a list of common next steps**